 Gas-Saving Tips That Actually Work

-Get the Junk Out of the Trunk
+Get the junk out of the trunk

-Carmakers spend a lot engineering hours trying to reduce the weight of today’s vehicles.
+Carmakers spend a lot of engineering hours trying to reduce the weight of today’s vehicles.
 Don’t undermine their efforts (and the gas savings they represent) by leaving unnecessary items in the luggage compartment, on the back seat or in the bed.
 Golf clubs are a common violator, but so is random dead weight like those boxes of books you keep meaning to donate.
 Or, dear lord, a case of individual water bottles for after-workout hydration.

 Do you drive a vehicle with three rows of seats — and never use that third row?
 It’s quite possible you can remove that third row and leave it in the garage until needed.
 These can weigh thirty pounds or more.

 Every time you accelerate, you’re using fuel to get your car, your passengers, and all that junk up to speed with you.
 And frankly, every time you brake, you're turning that energy into heat.
 How much gas are you wasting?
-This depends on your car, but the EPA estimates a 1% in fuel mileage reduction per 100 pounds.
+This depends on your car, but the EPA estimates 1% in fuel mileage reduction per 100 pounds.
 On a per-gallon cost basis, that’s about $0.04, using current EPA baseline figures.
 Get your stuff in order and you’ll save money, too.

-Get the Rack Off the Roof
+Get the rack off the roof

 When they’re not worrying about the weight of their designs, auto engineers fret about the aerodynamics.
 Improvements to how your car slips through the air matter most at high speeds — highway miles.
+The most common way drivers hurt their aerodynamics, and thus gas mileage, is by putting items on the roof.

 Do you have activities (cycling, skiing, going down to the beach house) that mandate a lot of equipment?
 Consider whether you could use a hitch-mounted rack or box instead.
 Tucking the load into the slipstream of your car will save fuel.

-If you must put items on the rooftop (perhaps you kayak?), remove the rack when you can.
+If you must put items on the rooftop (perhaps your kayak?), remove the rack when you can.
 And, finally, if your vehicle came with a factory roof rack that you never use, see if you can remove the crossbars.
 You’ll save a few pounds this way, too.

-Okay, this sounds like a nag, like being told not to use the trunk for storage.
+This sounds like a nag, like being told not to use the trunk for storage.
 “If life weren’t so crazy, I’d be doing that already!”
-We know.
-Still, we will repeat the reasons why planning ahead can save gas:

 - Grouping trips means fewer miles driven, so that’s obvious.